 The trap here is being generic.
 "I want to help people" is what everyone says.
 Connect your answer to a specific experience.
 A moment that confirmed this is what you are supposed to do.
 If you need a framework for structuring your personal story, the tell me about yourself guide covers the formula.

-This is the angle no other interview guide covers.
-And it matters more in healthcare than any other field.
+Body language matters more in healthcare than any other field.

 Research on bedside manner consistently identifies the same signals: eye contact, sitting at the patient's level instead of standing over them, open posture, unfolded arms, warm vocal tone.
 These are the behaviors that make patients feel safe.